spatialos/gdk-for-unity/docs/content/world-component-commands-requests-responses.md

 ### API - Component commands

-For every component command that you specify in your schema, the GDK generates command request and response structs using the [code-generator]({{urlRoot}}/content/code-generator).
+For every component command that you specify in your schema, the GDK generates command request and response structs using the code generator.
 These types are available in the `{namespace defined in schema}.{name of component}.{name of command}` class.

 For each component command, the GDK generates: